benpratt77/tax-service-reference-app/README.md

 - `SimpleAPIServiceInterface.php` a simple interface that you can extend from to build to your own tax service (just change the provider above to instantiate your new service instead of the stubbed one)

+## Updates

+- By default this tax provider will apply BRUTAL TAX of 50%.
+- Applying tax code as `SPLITTAX` to the product will apply tax with its two sub components i.e. COUNTY TAX and STATE TAX.
+- Whereas, tax code as `SPLITTAX1` will apply tax with its three sub components i.e. COUNTY TAX, STATE TAX and BRUTAL TAX.

 ## Disclaimer